-The moon of September, now half at the full.
-Was unfolding from darkness and dreamland the lull Of the quiet blue air, where the many-faced hills Watched, well-pleased, their fair slaves, the light, foam-footed Dance and sing down the steep marble stairs of their courts.
-And gracefully fashion a thousand sweet sports.
-Lord Alfred (by this on his journeying far) Was pensively puffing his Lopez cigar, And brokenly humming an old opera strain, And thinking, perchance, of those castles in Spain Which that long rocky barrier hid from his sight: When suddenly, out of the neighboring night, A horseman emerged from a fold of the hill.
-And so startled his steed, that was winding at will Up the thin dizzy strip of a pathway which led O'er the mountain-the reins on its neck, and its head Hanging lazily forward-that, but for a hand Light and ready, yet firm, in familiar command, Both rider and horse might have been in a trice Hurled horribly over the grim precipice.
+The moon of September, now half at the Was unfolding from darkness and dreamland the lull Of the quiet blue air, where the manyfaced hills Watched, well-pleased, their fair slaves, the light, foam-footed rills.
+Dance and sing down the steep marble stairs of their courts.
+And gracefully fashion a thousand sweet Lord Alfred (by this on his journeying Was pensively puffing his Lopez cigar, And brokenly humming an old opera And thinking, perchance, of those castles in Spain Which that long rocky barrier hid from his sight; When suddenly, out of the neighboring night, A horseman emerged from a fold of the hill, And so startled his steed, that was winding at will Up the thin dizzy strip of a pathway which led O'er the mountain - the reins on its neck, and its head Hanging lazily forward - that, but for a hand Light and ready, yet firm, in familiar command.
+Both rider and horse might have been in a trice Hurled horribly over the grim precipice.

-As soon as the moment's alarm had subsided,

-the oath, with which nothing can find unprovided

-A thoroughbred Englishman, safely exploded,

-Lord Alfred unbent (as Apollo his bow did

-Now and then) his erectness; and looking, not ruder

-Than such inroad would warrant. surveyed the intruder.

-Whose arrival so nearly cut short in his glory

-My hero, and finished abruptly this story.

-x.

-The stranger, a man of his own age or less.
-Well mounted, and simple though rich in his dress.
+As soon as the moment's alarm had subsided, find unprovided With the moral thereof tightly tacked to A thoroughbred Englishman, safely exploded, "Let any man once show the world that Lord Alfred unbent (as Apollo his bow Afraid of its bark, and 't will fly at his Now and then) his erectness; and looking, not ruder Let him fearlessly face it, 't will leave Than such inroad would warrant, surveyed the intruder, My hero, and finished abruptly this story.
+The stranger, a man of his own age or Well mounted, and simple though rich in his dress.
 Wore his beard and mustache in the fashion of France.
 His face, which was pale, gathered force from the glance Of a pair of dark, vivid, and eloquent eyes.
-With a gest of apology, touched with surprise, He lifted his hat, bowed and courteously made Some excuse in such well-cadenced French as betrayed.
-At the first word he spoke, the Parisian.
-XI.
+With a gest of apology, touched with surprise, He lifted his hat, bowed and courteously made Some excuse in such well-cadenced French as betrayed, At the first word he spoke, the Parisian.

-Iswear I have wandered about in the world everywhere; From many strange mouths have heard many strange tongues: Strained with many strange idioms my lips and my lungs; Walked in many a far land, regretting my own; In many a language groaned many a groan; And have often had reason to curse those wild fellows Who built the high house at which Heaven turned jealous. .
-Making human audacity stumble and stammer When seized by the throat in the hard gripe of Grammar.
-But the language of languages dearest to me Is that in which once, O ma toute chérie.
-When, together, we bent o'er your nosegay for hours, You explained what was silently said by the flowers.
-And, selecting the sweetest of all, sent a flame Through my heart, as, in laughing, you murmured, Je t'aime.
+I swear I have wandered about in the world everywhere; From many strange mouths have heard many strange tongues; Strained with many strange idioms my lips and my lungs; Walked in many a far land, regretting In many a language groaned many a And have often had reason to curse those wild fellows Who built the high house at which Heaven turned jealous, Making human audacity stumble and stammer When seized by the throat in the hard gripe of Grammar.
+But the language of languages dearest to me Is that in which once, O ma toute chérie, When, together, we bent o'er your nosegay for hours.
+You explained what was silently said by the flowers, And, selecting the sweetest of all, sent a A smoker.
+Allow me! flame Through my heart, as, in laughing, you murmured, Je t'aime.
 XII.

-The Italians have voices like peacocks; the Spanish Smell, I fancy, of garlic : the Swedish and Danish Have something too Runic, too rough and unshod, in Their accent for mouths not descend ed from Odin; German gives me a cold in the head, sets me wheezing And coughing; and Russian is nothing but sneezing ; But by Belus and Babel!
-I never have heard, And I never shall hear (I well know it), one word Of that delicate diom of Paris with- Feeling morally sure, beyond question or doubt, By the wild way in which my heart inwardly fluttered That my heart's native tongue to my heart had been uttered.
-And whene'er I hear French spoken as I approve.
-I feel myself quietly falling in love.
+The Italians have voices like peacocks; the Spanish Smell, I fancy, of garlic; the Swedish and Danish Have something too Runic, too rough and unshod, in Their accent for mouths not descended from Odin; German gives me a cold in the head, sets me wheezing And coughing; and Russian is nothing but sneezing; But, by Belus and Babel!
+I never have heard, And I never shall hear (I well know it), one word Of that delicate idiom of Paris without Feeling morally sure, beyond question or doubt.
+By the wild way in which my heart inwardly fluttered That my heart's native tongue to my heart had been uttered.
+And whene'er I hear French spoken as I approve, I feel myself quietly falling in love.
+XIII.